MBII-Galactic-Conquest/mb2-automessage/README.md

 1. Clone this repository or download the files to your server.
 2. Ensure you have Python 2.7 installed on your system.

+### For Linux Users:
-3. Make sure the scripts have the correct permissions:
+1. Make sure the files have the correct permissions:

 ```bash
 chmod +x automessage.py start.sh stop.sh
 ```

+### For Windows Users:

+No additional steps required for permissions.

 ## Configuration
 Edit the automessage.cfg file to set up your server details and messages: